LANG 3095 Indonesian 301

 Coordinator Anna Nettheim Opens in new window

-Description This is an advanced (Level 3) unit in the Indonesian Specialisation.
+Description This is an advanced (Level 3) subject in the Indonesian Specialisation.
 It focuses on the Indonesian language styles and vocabulary appropriate for academic purposes.
 Students will learn formal language through reading authentic materials, engaging in open discussion, and writing on topics related to Indonesian culture, language, and other historic and current issues in an academic manner.
 Students will develop their formal writing skills in Indonesian and will learn how to discuss academic subjects in a formal style.
 They will begin to develop their ability to translate Indonesian and English texts in a formal manner.
 They will also develop intercultural awareness by comparing and contrasting academic styles and contexts in Australia and Indonesia.

 School Humanities & Comm Arts